nomada2/usql-markdown/README.md

     USING new MarkdownFormat.MarkdownOutputter(outputHeader: true);
 ```

-he output file will look like this:
+the output file `querylog.md` will look like this:

 ```
 | Query | Latency | Vertical |